 Pan-Seared Cod with Strawberry Salsa

 Try something new!
-A great combination of tender fish with sweet & spicy salsa.
+This is a great combination of tender fish with sweet & spicy salsa.

 Also known as Pescado a la Veracruzana, this white fish is cooked in a tomato sauce with bell peppers, olives and capers.
 Yum!